Me and My Sister

 The inciting incident occurs at 11 minutes when A crisis or revelation disrupts the established relationship - possibly a family emergency, a secret revealed, or an external event that forces the sisters together..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to The protagonist makes an active choice to commit to addressing the situation with their sister, crossing into unfamiliar emotional territory or a new phase of their relationship., moving from reaction to action.
+This reveals the protagonist's commitment to The protagonist makes an active choice to commit to addressing the situation with their sister, crossing into unfamiliar emotional territory or a new phase of their relationship., moving from reaction to action.

 The Collapse moment at 69 minutes (75% through) represents the emotional nadir.
 Here, The relationship reaches its breaking point.
 A devastating argument, betrayal, or loss that threatens to sever the sister bond permanently.
-The emotional death of who they were., reveals the protagonist at their lowest point.
+The emotional death of who they were., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 74 minutes initiates the final act resolution at 80% of the runtime.
 A realization or piece of information allows the protagonist to see their sister - and themselves - clearly for the first time.
 Understanding what was learned from the mirror world., demonstrating the transformation achieved throughout the journey.